babobski/New-File-type-icons/README.md

-# New File type Icons
+# New File Type Icons

 Replace you're default file type icons, with these new icons.
 Designed to give you more contrast between you're open files.